acbsp/bonafide.guru/en/contents.rst

 (Letter to Vishvakarma November 9 1975)

-This is a very serious statement of Srila Prabhupada "I have issued order" and we have no rights to disagree with it.
+This is a very serious statement of |SP| "I have issued order" and we have no rights to disagree with it.
 Within few years which Bhakta-das spent in Mayapure he happened to communicate with devotees from *Gaudya-maths*, he also had certain association with Maharajas and